hermannpencole/nifi-config/README.md

- -accessFromTicket         Access via Kerberos ticket exchange / SPNEGO negotiation -noVerifySsl              turn off ssl verification certificat -noStartProcessors        turn off auto start of the processors after update of the config
+ -accessFromTicket         Access via Kerberos ticket exchange / SPNEGO negotiation -noVerifySsl              turn off ssl verification certificat -noStartProcessors        turn off auto start of the processors after update of the config -enableDebugMode          turn on debugging mode of the underlying API library
 ```

 Requirement : *You must have java 8 or higher installed on your machine*